collin-murphy/proactive-chat-complete/README.md

 # proactive-chat-complete
 This is a complete repository of the progress that I have made on the proactive Omnichannel 365 chat widget.

-Each fdirectory is a different implementation.
+Each directory is a different implementation.

 The "custom button" directory is the custom chat button/potential custom proactive chat.